Esha41/CurrencyConverterApp/README.md

 ## **Possible Future Enhancements**

 - Add additional providers dynamically and allow user selection at runtime.

+- Enhanced the API app further and use API versioning as configured in project

 - Use Redis or similar to maintain cache across multiple instances for horizontal scaling.